ConnexTelecom/Omilia_PoC_OAuth/README.md

         npm install

 2. [Follow this guide](https://developers.google.com/identity/protocols/oauth2/web-server#httprest_3) to create OAuth 2.0 authorization credentials.
 This will provide the values for YOUR_CLIENT_ID and YOUR_CLIENT_SECRET.
-This guide also discusses how to change the scope of the request.
+This guide also discusses how to change the scope of the request, add authorized google accounts for testing, and configure the allowed redirect urls.

 3. Set up ngrok to allow MiniApps to access the web service, see the document "Omilia MiniApps Tutorial - Accessing Data.pdf" for details.